SAN JOSE BAIL BONDS

 As the years passed and the business expanded I brought my newly acquired son-in-law in to the business.
 The family tradition continues into the third generation of honorable and respected bail bonds persons.

-MY JOURNEY INTO BAIL BONDS IN SAN JOSE
+ABOUT OUR BAIL BONDS COMPANY IN SAN JOSE

 When I entered the bail business in 1978 it was operated as a gentlemen’s social club.
 When you had the occasion to go to the jail to post a bond, you were most likely to run into a handful of other bondsmen waiting for their paperwork or just lingering to visit.
 Most businesses were run by a single owner or at the most an owner and his partner.
 A code of honor was strong.
 No one EVER tried to cheat another bondsman out of a bond or dare to violate the rights of a client.
 It was an honorable business amongst its participants.
 Does that sound like the bail business in Santa Clara County today?
 Not hardly.
 Most of the businesses today are operated by mega corporations who’s focus is to write bail.
 The legitimate way of doing business has disappeared down the street with the horse and buggy.
 It’s “write bail” at any costs.
 More than one of the local bail corporations pay inmates with packages and/or money on their books for encouraging other inmates to go with the company who is supporting them.
 This is accomplished through an assortment of threats to the targeted fellow inmate or their families.
 The unsightly and unprofessional and sometimes aggressive street side solicitation is another example of the “new” bail business.
 The use of computers to search for recent inmates who have inviting bail and then rushing to the jail to post a bond without ever contacting the inmates family is another tactic used to post illegal bonds.
 The follow on this scheme is very simple.
 Either pay the fee or go back to jail.
 Most of these victims are usually new to incarceration or too timid to complain, thereby allowing most of these violations to go unreported.
 The fallout of this is that the legitimate bonding company struggles mightily to remain in business.